the-dennis-lab/agentbasedhunting/agentbasedhunting/Readme.md

 # Agent Based Modeling of hunting

-I made a arena-like environment for agents (mice) to get towards other agents (crickets) which produce noise.
+I made an arena-like environment for agents (mice) to get towards other agents (crickets) which produce noise.
 I started to link their behaviors (crickets do not chirp if the mouse recently moved) but let the project sit due to other priorities.

 ## How to Run